soichiro-hattori/april/README.rst

 theiform
 ========

-**(Work-in-progress) A lightweight Python package to access and interact with ZTF light curve data**
+**(Not ready for use) A lightweight Python package to access and interact with ZTF light curve data**

 License